Resources > Publications > Magazines > Forbes

 "Our government will soon have to decide if we want a domestic automobile industry.
 If it does nothing, that industry will be dead in three years. … Our presidential candidates … are part of the problem.… What to do? … Halt immediately all new regulations--safety regulations, emission regulations, bumper regulations, mileage regulations. … [and] someone has to tell California to stop making its own rules. … Whose fault is this?
 In no small part, Detroit's executives. … Then there was bad luck, or whatever it is that has pushed gasoline prices to $4 a gallon. … Our government will have to help for a change instead of piling on, treating the automobile and the industry like devils."

 I was in disbelief when I read that article.
-Although I could give many technical rebuttals to their argument (should we even have an auto industry?, what about the environment?, how will making crappier cars make them more competitive? won't China just beat us anyway?), it is the purely pathetic and hypocrytical nature of the article.
+Although I could give many technical rebuttals to their argument (should we even have an auto industry?, what about the environment?, how will making crappier cars make them more competitive? won't China just beat us anyway?), it is the purely pathetic and hypocritical nature of the article.
 A supposedly pro-business magazine pleads for the government to rescue a chronically incompetent industry?
-Anybody who claims to be a capitalist should be absolutely embarassed to write something like this.
+Anybody who claims to be a capitalist should be absolutely embarrassed to write something like this.
 The author's bio page on Forbes.com, where he writes a weekly column about the 3-company American auto industry, showcases his obsession with the auto industry.
-Forbes readers laud the magazine for supposedly being superior to the other, less-sophisticated business magazines.
-But even the bourgeois BusinessWeek gets it right in their May 26, 2008 issue with the article, "GM's Challenge: Live Green or Die".
+Forbes readers laud the magazine for supposedly being superior to the other, less-sophisticated business magazines, but even the bourgeois BusinessWeek gets it right in their May 26, 2008 issue with the article, "GM's Challenge: Live Green or Die".

 Their "old, white man bias" doesn't end there.
-Consider their philosophically tainted coverage of internet.
+Consider their philosophically tainted coverage of the internet.
 They had two front-page articles entitled "Hiding Behind the Net: Anonymity Lets Creeps, Criminals and Malicious Mobs Run Wild" and "Attack of the blogs: They destroy brands and wreck lives.
-Is there any way to fight back?".
+Is there any way to fight back?"
 First of all, I can't think of a single instance where a blog actually "destroyed" a brand.
-And second, they didn't say "they can destroy".
-They said "They destroy" - as if that is what blogs were created to do.
-With the internet changing business so profoundly, do you want to read a magazine writen by people who sound like they have never used email before?
+And second, they didn't say "they can destroy" - they said "they destroy" - as if that is what blogs were created to do.
+With the internet changing business so profoundly, do you want to read a magazine written by people who sound like they have never used email before?

 My Recommendation